 reaction from the Hair Fattener product causing a rash on the skin).

 And another problem is that, whilst the Fiberhold Spray is supposed to hold fast when you sweat, some reviewers state that this isn’t always the case – the fibers can fall out, mix with water and turn green, etc.

-This leads on to my final reasons not to use hair loss concealer products.
-Following on from the previous page...
+This leads on to my final two reasons for not using hair loss concealer products.
+Following on from the previous page:

 Suppose you go for a run.
-Well, unfortunately, some concealer products will also run with you.
+Well, unfortunately, some concealer products can start running with you!

 In other words, the dye used to give the spray, powder or fibers their color, will leak out into your sweat (green in the case of Toppik as you’ve just read) and can then run down your face.
 And that's not a good look!

-But, regardless of the product type or method of application, I believe all hair loss concealers have shortcomings due to one or more of the eight reasons I gave in this review (spread over four pages).
+But regardless of the product type or method of application, I believe all hair loss concealers have disadvantages due to one or more of the eight reasons I gave in this review (spread over four pages).

-These products might be sophisticated enough to give a natural looking result, but this approach to hair loss couldn't be less natural in my opinion.
+These products might be sophisticated enough to give a natural-looking result, but this approach to hair loss couldn't be any less natural in my opinion.

-So if you’re thinking about using one of these products, I hope you found this review useful.
+So if you’re thinking about using one of these concealer products, I hope you found this review helpful.

 This is page 4 of 4.